12.05

 Roderick Gordon writes the Tunnels series of books.

-In 2001, after a nine year stretch with an investment bank, Roderick was made redundant, something that he has described as a blessing in disguise.
-He was now able to meet more regularly with his old university friend, Brian Williams, and in 2003, they decided to start writing together.
-Their first project was a film screenplay for a crime thriller called “Second Face”, and they both found the process so rewarding they decided they would continue the collaboration and attempt a book for younger readers, a project first suggested by Roderick’s wife, Sophie.
+In 2001, after nearly two decades of pretending that he was a corporate financier, Roderick was made redundant, something that he has described as a blessing in disguise.
+He was now able to meet more regularly with Brian Williams, an old friend from his university days, and they began to work together on some writing when they weren’t playing video games.
+Their first project was a film screenplay for a crime thriller called Second Face, and they both found the process so rewarding that they decided to continue the collaboration and attempt a book for younger readers, a project first suggested by Roderick’s wife, Sophie.

 Roderick had always been interested in archaeology and palaeontology.
 His great-great-grandfather William Buckland is widely recognised as one of the forefathers of geology, and in 1824 gave what is thought to be the first scientific lecture on the jaw bone of a dinosaur called the Megalosaurus, some twenty years before the word dinosaur itself was coined by Richard Owen.
 Roderick himself was fascinated by ‘what lies beneath’, and when he bought a sixteenth-century country house in Northamptonshire, and found that it was rumoured to have a secret passage beneath it, the germ of the idea for Tunnels was born.